hashicorp/nomad/website/source/docs/agent/configuration/server_join.html.md

 #### Via the go-discover interface

-As of Nomad 0.8.4, `retry-join` accepts a unified interface using the [go-discover](https://github.com/hashicorp/go-discover) library for doing automated cluster joining using cloud metadata.
+As of Nomad 0.8.4, `retry_join` accepts a unified interface using the [go-discover](https://github.com/hashicorp/go-discover) library for doing automated cluster joining using cloud metadata.